Topical Studies

 Power

-Because Christ criticizes Philadelphia very little, opens doors before her, and offers protection from the Tribulation, it is easy to think we "have it made" if we were or are part of Philadelphia.
+Because Christ criticizes Philadelphia very little, opens doors before her, and offers protection from the Tribulation, it is easy for one to think he "has it made" if he was or is part of Philadelphia.
 Yet Christ admonishes Philadelphia just as He does the other churches: Overcome!
-A Christian must never rest on his oars, no matter what his situation or era.
+A Christian must never rest on his oars, regardless of his situation or time in history.
 We all must overcome the world (I John 5:4), our nature, and Satan to be granted salvation, and if we do, entrance to God's Kingdom is an absolute promise!

 Staff